faith

 Time never pauses.

 Moments become years and then quickly pass with only a blink.
-Recently I attended the memorial service for someone who walked through my life and left a mark.
+Recently, I attended the memorial service for someone who walked through my life and left a mark.
 It was a good mark, one of love, one of goodness, one of spirit, and one that was always full of human originality.
+This was the third service I'd attended in a little less than two years.

 Words of Genuine by admin

 Today marks one week since I returned to days of habit after my ten-day retreat to the Blue Ridge Mountains of Southwest Virginia.
 Every time I return to that area, I locate a special sense of soul rejuvenation.
 This year was a bit different than previous years.
-Rather than hitting the road for a daily dose of off the beaten path exploratory field trips, I anchored myself to the cabin by the lake for a week.
+Rather than hitting the road for a daily dose of off-the-beaten-path exploratory field trips, I anchored myself to the cabin by the lake for a week.
+Instead of my usual camera day trips, protecting time to focus on my graduate thesis took precedence this year.
+Soul sparking, however, was still thoroughly engaged.

 imperfectly beautiful by admin